Clinical Mental Health Counseling Internship

 Minimum academic requirements include completion of courses in ethics, counseling, and psychopathology.
 Additional course work in advanced counseling theory/technique and group dynamics is preferred.
 Effective communication skills and a commitment to personal growth are highly desired.

 Candidates must be able to work within the normal operating hours of the Center (Monday- Friday 8 am - 5 pm).
 Occasional evening or weekend hours will be necessary for outreach programs.

-A week long orientation will be held during the first week of the UNF Fall semester.
+A week-long orientation will be held August 3rd to August 5th.
 It is required that trainees attend all orientation sessions.
-Trainees will receive information about Counseling Center policies and procedures, participate in a staff meet and greet, gain information about the center's services, and will receive brief trainings on topics such as ethical decision making and suicide assessment.
+Trainees will receive information about Counseling Center policies and procedures, participate in a staff meet and greet, gain information about the center's services, and will receive brief training on topics relevant to the start of their training.